ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/intro-to-rust.md

 * A modern, strong-typed language.
 * Memory-safe by design: bugs like a buffer overflow are rare in Rust.
-* The compiler is very strict and doesn't permit easy mistakes as C does, therefore there can be is a steep learning curve to learn Rust.
+* A strict compiler that doesn't permit simple mistakes as C does, therefore there can be is a steep learning curve to learn Rust.
-* It is quickly evolving to many architectures and operating systems.
+* It is quickly evolving to work with many architectures and operating systems.

-This Learning Path is not about learning how to write Rust.
+{{% notice Note%}}This Learning Path is not about learning how to write Rust.
 There are plenty of resources for this online.
-You will however learn the basics of how to program SIMD code on Arm using Rust.
+You will however learn the basics of how to program SIMD code on Arm using Rust.{{% /notice %}}

 ## SIMD on Rust